Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Have an evacuation plan.
 Pay attention to the local news to identify if you’ll need to evacuate, and leave as soon as possible after evacuation orders are given — especially if you live near roads that are likely to flood.
 Make sure to pack medications, clothes, toiletries and other essential items in advance.

 - Buy or make sandbags.
 Place these around openings where water is likely to enter the home, such as external doors and air vents.
-You can put these into your toilet bowl and on top of drains to prevent sewage from escaping.
+Put these into your toilet bowl and on top of drains to prevent sewage from escaping.

 - Be cautious around flood water.
-Do not attempt to drive or walk through flood water.
+Don’t attempt to drive or walk through flood water.
 It takes less water than you think to carry you or your car away.
-Do not swim through flood water, or you could get sick or be electrocuted.
+Don’t swim through flood water, or you could get sick or be electrocuted.

 - Check your insurance.
 Homeowners insurance generally won’t cover floods.
 You’ll need to take out a separate flood insurance policy through the National Flood Insurance Program.